MerlinHof/vec2laser/readme.md

 ## Welcome to Vec2Laser

-Vec2Laser is a web based front to back laser control software for GRBL laser engravers and cutters.
-Its backend uses python and php and can be installed on a Raspberry Pi connected to the USB-Port of the laser to even enable wireless control.
-Or it can all be installed on your laptop to have a complete experience.
+Vec2Laser is a powerful web based laser control software for GRBL laser engravers and cutters.

 ### Note

 This project is currently in an early **alpha state**.
-This note will be _removed_, once the software works reliably.
+This note will be _removed_, once the software works reliably and safely.

 ### Motivation